Twin: Language development

 There have been many studies highlighting the development of language in twins compared to single-born children.
 These studies have converged on the notion that there is a greater rate of delay in language development in twins compared to their single-born counterparts.
 The reasons for this phenomenon are still in question; however, cryptophasia was thought to be the major cause.
 Idioglossia is defined as a private language that is usually invented by young children, specifically twins.
-Another term to describe what some people call "twin talk" is cryptophasia where a language is developed by twins that only they can understand.
+Another term to describe what some people call twin talk is cryptophasia, in which a language is developed by twins that only they can understand.
 The increased focused communication between two twins may isolate them from the social environment surrounding them.
 Idioglossia has been found to be a rare occurrence and the attention of scientists has shifted away from this idea.
 However, there are researchers and scientists that say cryptophasia or idioglossia is not a rare phenomenon.
 Current research is looking into the impacts of a richer social environment for these twins to stimulate their development of language.

 Animals

-Twins are common in many mammal species, including cats, sheep, ferrets, giant pandas, cows, dolphins, dogs, deer, marmosets, tamarins, and elephants.
-The incidence of twinning among cattle is about 1–4%, and research is underway to improve the odds of twinning, which can be more profitable for the breeder if complications can be sidestepped or managed.
-A female calf that is the twin of a bull becomes partially masculinized and is known as a freemartin.
+Non-human dizygotic twinning is a common phenomenon in multiple animal species, including cats, dogs, cattle, bats, chimpanzees, and deer.
+This should not be confused with an animal's ability to produce a litter, because while litters are caused by the release of multiple eggs during an ovulation cycle, identical to the ovulation of dizygotic twins, they produce more than two offspring.
+Species such as sheep, goats, and deer have a higher propensity for dizygotic twinning, meaning that they carry a higher frequency of the allele responsible for the likelihood of twins, rather than the likelihood of litters (Whitcomb, 2021).

+Cases of monozygotic twinning in the animal kingdom are rare but have been recorded on a number of occasions.
+In 2016, a C-section of an Irish Wolfhound revealed identical twin puppies sharing a singular placenta.
+South African scientists, who were called in to study the identical twins wrote that...
+"To the best of our knowledge, this is the first report of monozygotic twinning in the dog confirmed using DNA profiling" (Horton, 2016).
+Additionally, armadillos have also been known to produce monozygotic twins, sometimes birthing two sets of identical twins during one reproductive cycle.
+Monozygotic twinning in armadillos functions as an evolutionary adaptation preventing inbreeding.
+Once an armadillo offspring enters its reproductive stage, the organism is forced to leave the nest in search of its mate, rather than mating with its siblings.
+Not only does monozygotic twinning dissuade from armadillo siblings inbreeding, but by forcing migration from the nest, this adaptation ensures the increased genetic variation and geographical population diffusion of armadillo species.